eu-cpsc211/cpsc211/notes/1-objects-classes/1b-mutators-accessors-constructors.md

 ## Mutators and accessors

 - Mutator: a member function that can modify class member variables.
-Also known as a _setter_.
   - Example: `SetRadius()`
 - Accessor: a member function that reads class member variables, but does not modify them.
-Also known as a _getter_.
   - Example: `GetArea()`

 ### Constant member functions